Man's Best Friend (album)

-Man's Best Friend is the seventh studio album by the American singer Sabrina Carpenter.
-It was released on August 29, 2025, by Island Records.
+Man's Best Friend is the seventh studio album by American singer Sabrina Carpenter.
+It was released on August 29, 2025, through Island Records.
 Carpenter produced the album with Jack Antonoff and John Ryan, who also produced tracks on her previous studio album, Short n' Sweet (2024).
-Primarily a pop record with elements of disco-pop, funk, R&B, and synth-rock, its lead single, "Manchild", charted at number one in Ireland, the United Kingdom, and the United States and in the top ten in several worldwide territories.
-Carpenter selected "Tears" as the second single, released concurrently with the album.
+Primarily a pop and soft rock record, its lead single, "Manchild", charted at number one in Ireland, the United Kingdom, and the United States.
+Carpenter selected "Tears" as the second single, released concurrently with the album as the second track.

 The cover artwork, evoking dominance and submission, generated controversy and significant media attention; some criticized it as appealing to the male gaze in a manner detrimental to women, while others saw it as satire and a way to challenge misogynistic expectations of women's sexual behavior.
 Later, Carpenter released an alternate direct-to-consumer cover, which she described as "approved by God".

-Man's Best Friend received generally positive reviews upon release, with praise for its production and Carpenter's vocals, but criticism for its lyrics.
-The album charted at number one in Australia, Austria, Belgium, Canada, Denmark, France, Germany, Iceland, Ireland, New Zealand, Poland, Portugal, Scotland, Spain, Switzerland, the United Kingdom, and the United States, where it was certified platinum by the Recording Industry Associtation of America.
-Man's Best Friend and its songs has earned six nominations incluiding Album of the Year and Best Pop Vocal Album at the upcoming 68th Annual Grammy Awards.
+Man's Best Friend received generally positive reviews upon release, with praise for its production and Carpenter's vocals, but criticism for its sexual and mature lyrics.
+The album charted at number one in Argentina, Australia, Austria, Belgium, Canada, Denmark, France, Germany, Iceland, Ireland, the Netherlands, New Zealand, Poland, Portugal, Scotland, Spain, Switzerland, the United Kingdom, and the United States.
+Man's Best Friend and its songs earned six nominations at the 68th Annual Grammy Awards, including Grammy Award for Album of the Year and Grammy Award for Best Pop Vocal Album.

 Production and release

 On June 11, 2025, less than a year after the release of her sixth album Short n' Sweet (2024), Sabrina Carpenter teased her next album in an Instagram Live in which she was "rifling through a stack of records by Donna Summer, ABBA, and Dolly Parton, before landing on her own".
 As opposed to previous albums where Carpenter had worked with a variety of songwriters and producers, she instead chose to work with only three of her previous collaborators: songwriter Amy Allen, and producers Jack Antonoff and John Ryan.
 Carpenter stated that the writing and recording process of the album "felt like a band", and added that she and Allen would sing melodies and lyrics during long walks, while Antonoff and Ryan would work on building "cinematic gorgeous arrangements" for each track.
 With this album, Carpenter made her record producer debut, co-producing all the tracks with Antonoff and Ryan.
 Man's Best Friend was released on August 29, 2025.